Sexual abuse has a broader definition than we may assume. There are four types of sexual abuse: verbal, visual, physical, and psychological.

-An adult that walks in unasked or announced while a child is in the bathroom, or getting dressed in their room and who proceeds to inappropriately watch them, is a form of sexual abuse.
-It is much harder to discern because to do so you’d need to know the intent of the adult.
+An example of psychological sexual abuse is an adult who walks in unasked or unannounced while a child is in the bathroom or getting dressed in their room and proceeds to inappropriately watch them.
+It is much harder to discern because to do so, you’d need to know the intent of the adult.
 But even when children or young adults sense that the intent of the intrusion is sexual in nature, they would have a hard time proving it, especially as the adult could deny any inappropriate intent.
-Another form of psychological sexual abuse is when a parent uses the child or young adult as a surrogate mate sharing their intimate needs or desires with them, or using the child to meet their emotional needs rather than a spouse.
+Another form of psychological sexual abuse is when a parent uses the child or young adult as a surrogate mate, sharing their intimate needs or desires with them, or using the child to meet their emotional needs rather than a spouse.

 You don’t have to face this alone.
 Email a mentor.